Seek Returns logo

 Min

-In the upper quartile for the Banks - Regional industry, BAP’s Return on Equity of 16.95% signals a highly effective use of shareholder capital to drive profitability compared to most of its peers.
+In the upper quartile for the Banks industry, BAP’s Return on Equity of 16.95% signals a highly effective use of shareholder capital to drive profitability compared to most of its peers.

-AFL vs. BAP: A comparison of their ROE against their respective Insurance - Life and Banks - Regional industry benchmarks.
+AFL vs. BAP: A comparison of their Return on Equity (TTM) against their respective Insurance and Banks industry benchmarks.

 AFL